yatush/cyd-tiled-display/README.md

 ## device_base.yaml
 Model specific definitions Each display will need to define a yaml file that will "include" the device_base.yaml file.
 This file also points to the header files that contain parts of the implementation.
+This is the file for the 2.8 inch display.
+## 3248s035_base.yaml
+Same as above, for the 3.5 inch display.
 ## lib.yaml
 The yaml file that contains all the common definitions to all displays.
 Each display will need to define a yaml file that will "include" the lib.yaml file.
 ### Important